toms-less/docs/README.md

 User can separate business logic from business data to make the business more general.
 In the future, user can make their business to be productions on the toms business market.

 Toms is a functional service infrastructure.
-There are five parts in it as following:
+There are six parts in it as following:

 #### Language runtime.
 There are three(will be more in the future) language runtimes now: JavaScript, Java and Golang.